juanpablo012501/virtualization-lab-SpringBoot/README.md

-# Workshop: Containerizing and Deplaying a Java Web Application - PART 1
+# Workshop: Containerizing and Deplaying a Java Web Application - SpringBoot

 ## Description
 Simple SpringRest App.
 Invoke it via curl or browser.